JovannMC/haritora-gx-poc/README.md

 ![USBLogView window showing a "Generic USB Hub" and three "USB Serial Devices" plugged in](usblogview.png)

-Examples for values of each label I found:
+Examples for values of each label I found (usually for tracker 0):
 - `i:{"version":"1.0.19","model":"GX6","serial no":"SERIAL"}` - dongle firmware version, model, and serial
 - `o0:00000110107000` - unknown, reported after `i`
-- `o1:00000110107000` - unknown, reported after `i`
 - `o:3050` - unknown, reported after `i`
-- `a0:7f7f7f7f7f7f` - searching for/unable to find tracker 1
+- `a0:7f7f7f7f7f7f` - searching for/unable to find tracker 0
-- `a1:7f7f7f7f7f7f` - searching for/unable to find tracker 2
 - `v0:{"battery voltage":4107,"battery remaining":94,"charge status":"Discharging"}` - battery voltage, percentage remaining, and status
-- `X0:0Ayb3u7+DzWeBxoDVQMAAA==` - raw IMU tracking data for tracker 1, encoded in base64.
+- `X0:0Ayb3u7+DzWeBxoDVQMAAA==` - raw IMU tracking data for tracker 0, encoded in base64.
 The last two bits represent the ankle motion data, `==` means nothing (not an ankle tracker)
-- `X1:RAJ95/72YjrkBo4BGQcCAA==` - raw IMU tracking data for tracker 2, encoded in base64.
-The last two bits represent the ankle motion data, `==` means nothing (not an ankle tracker)
-- `r0:110060800a00` -  - raw IMU button data - main button pressed 7 times, sub button pressed 9 times (0-indexed, a = 10 in hex)
+- `r0:110060800a00` -  - raw IMU button data for tracker 0 - main button pressed 7 times, sub button pressed 9 times (0-indexed, a = 10 in hex)

 Right now o/o0/o1 are unknown and I believe a0/a1 could also be used to provide calibration data to the software. **Any help is appreciated!**